buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/Types/IfcDiscreteAccessoryTypeEnum.md

 ### EXPANSION_JOINT_DEVICE
 Assembly connection element between construction elements to allow for thermic differential expansions.

+### FILLER
+Sealant, gap filler rod, packing material or other used to close a gap

+### FLASHING
+Construction material used to manage the passage of water around objects

 ### CABLEARRANGER
 A cable arranger is a flexible accessory or a part of a component placed around cables to arrange and minimize flexing of them at the point where it is placed.